OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 * Have a great idea?
 [Suggest it on the feature board](https://okuna.canny.io/feature-requests).
 * Found a bug?
 [Report it on the bug tracker](https://okuna.canny.io/bugs).

-**It’s up to each of us to create a digital space we’re proud and happy to be part of.
+**It’s up_full to each of us to create a digital space we’re proud and happy to be part of.
 We’re glad you’re here.**

 ---